What Is A Resident Physician: Your Guide to Understanding the Unsung Heroes of Medicine.

 Resident Physician Benefits

-Resident physicians are provided with various benefits as part of their compensation package.
+Resident physicians receive various benefits as part of their compensation package.
 These benefits can include the following:

 - Health insurance: Most residency programs offer health insurance coverage to resident physicians.
 This benefit can include coverage for medical, dental, and vision care.